While every business has elements that are unique to it. Every successful business shares common characteristics with other successful businesses.

 - What value does the market member (potential buyer) place on a solution

 - What benefits drive their purchasing decisions

-Successful businesses become an expert in the problem, market and customer, then they put in place the third and fourth elements of success—the target customer, and the solution you create for that customer—that comprise their business’s unique selling position.
+Successful businesses become an expert in the problem, market, and customer, then they put in place the third and fourth elements of success—the target customer, and the solution you create for that customer—that comprise their business’s unique selling position.
 This is the first element of a well-articulated market message I call it the business’s C.O.R.E.℠ message where the C is about the customer (more on this later).

 The unique selling position must match to the customer’s need, problem to your business capability.
 Find the customer demand; then use your skills, expertise, experience, product, service, and technology to provide the solution to that customer segment.
 A business can serve any customer that wants to buy their solution, but they cannot target every customer.
-By developing a focus on a particular segment of the market (also called a market niche or target market), a business is able to invest its limited resources toward connecting with prospects that have the specific need.
+By developing a focus on a particular segment of the market (also called a market niche or target market), a business is able to invest its limited resources toward connecting with prospects that have a specific need.

 This is particularly important when going after the first customers and getting started.
 You don’t have time or money to spend casting a wide net.
 Your business (to continue the fishing analogy) needs to cast a well-baited hook into a specific location within the ocean of fish.
-The right bait (solution, benefits and price) will enable you to get the right prospects to move toward your hook.
-You aren’t solving the problem for everyone; instead you are solving the problem for a customer with a specific set of characteristics — one of which is they are aware they have the problem and they are looking for a solution and they have a benefit-value (price) in mind.
+The right bait (solution, benefits, and price) will enable you to get the right prospects to move toward your hook.
+You aren’t solving the problem for everyone; instead, you are solving the problem for a customer with a specific set of characteristics — one of which is they are aware they have the problem and they are looking for a solution and they have a benefit-value (price) in mind.

 A C.O.R.E.℠ Message